 What does an Animal Control Worker do?

-Learning how to safely remove captured animals from the service vehicles used to transport the animals to the shelter is an important aspect of the job.
-Remember, the animal is scared and confused and has now been transported to a different location.
+Learning how to safely remove captured animals from the service vehicles is an important aspect of the job.
+The animal is scared and confused and has now been transported to a different location.
 Some of these animals may be injured or dangerous.
-It is a job requirement to be able to handle these animals in this type of situation and be able to place them in the cages at the shelter or animal hospital.
+It is necessary to be able to properly handle these animals in this type of situation, and be able to place them safely in the cages at the shelter or animal hospital.

 One of the most difficult and heart-breaking aspects of the job is euthanizing unclaimed or gravely injured animals.
 Administering the final shots that will take the animal’s life can be heart-wrenching and upsetting to say the least; however, it comes with the job.
 Most animal control agencies do not have the funds or capacity to house animals that no one comes to claim or are so injured that they require costly medicines or operations in order to survive.

 Would you make a good animal control worker?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of an Animal Control Worker like?

 The workplace of an animal control employee can vary.
 Sometimes the workplace will be a service truck used to transport animals to shelters and hospitals.
 Other times the workplace may be at the office, in which the worker will take calls and/or write reports about the possibility of injured, abused or dangerous animals.
 Depending on the area of the country, the workplace may actually be within wide open national parks where the worker will travel the perimeter as well as areas inside the park to insure that there are no unsafe situations involving animals.
 In cases of abuse and neglect, a worker may be required to appear in court as well as help prepare evidence for the prosecution of those who mistreat animals.
 In this example, the courtroom would be the workplace for the animal control employee.